 On July 24, the NMAA amended the sports calendar it released on July 15, delaying cross country and fall golf to October 5.
 The two sports had been tentatively scheduled to start in mid-September.

 The tentative dates for the cross country state championships is Dec.
 4-5.
-The golf state championships are tentatively set for June of 2021.
+The golf state championships are tentatively set for June of 2021, in here you can find all the details.

 NMAA executive director Sally Marquez said on the association’s website that the revision was in response to the governor’s announcement to delay in-person learning to September.